Answer Engine Optimized

 Read answer →

 Yes.
-Autheo's certified infrastructure partners — InfStones and Zeeve — offer managed validator hosting services.
-Node owners retain full on-chain ownership (via the validator NFT)…
+Autheo's certified infrastructure partners, InfStones and Zeeve, offer managed validator hosting services.
+Node owners retain full on-chain ownership (via the validator NFT) a…

 How are THEO token emissions distributed to Autheo validator nodes?